CMSgov/dpc-app/README.md

 Seeding the database
 ---

+> Note: This step can be skipped if directly executing the `demo` command in the API service, which seeds the database by default.

 By default, DPC initially starts with an empty attribution database, this means that no patients have been attributed to any providers and thus nothing can be exported from BlueButton.